MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Conclusion

 \section{Conclusion}

 We present MOTGNN, a novel graph neural network framework for multi-omics data integration and disease classification.
 By leveraging XGBoost for omics-specific supervised graph construction and modality-specific graph neural networks for latent representation learning, MOTGNN effectively captures complex relationships among features that are often overlooked by traditional methods.
 Applied to real-world cancer datasets, MOTGNN consistently outperforms baseline models across evaluation metrics, demonstrating its strength in integrating heterogeneous omics data and improving predictive performance.
 In particular, MOTGNN maintains strong robustness under class imbalance, a common challenge in biomedical data analysis.
 In addition to its predictive power, MOTGNN provides interpretability at both the feature and omics levels.
 Feature-level importance scores enable the identification of top-ranked biomarkers, which may serve as promising candidates for further biological investigation.
-Meanwhile, omics-level contributions reveal the relative informativeness of each data modality (e.g., methylation, mRNA, or miRNA), offering valuable insight into their role across different disease types.
-Future extensions of the MOTGNN framework may include incorporating additional omics modalities, additional cancer types and non-cancer diseases, or adapting the architecture for more complex prediction tasks, such as multi-class classification or survival analysis.
-Further enhancing interpretability will also be a key direction, especially to better support clinical and biological decision-making.
+Meanwhile, omics-level contributions reveal the relative informativeness of each data modality (e.g., methylation, mRNA, or miRNA), offering valuable insight into their roles across different disease types.
+Together, these interpretability results show that MOTGNN not only enhances prediction performance but also yields biologically meaningful insights that can guide downstream validation and hypothesis generation.

+Future extensions of the MOTGNN framework may include incorporating additional omics modalities, expanding to other cancer types and non-cancer diseases, or adapting the architecture for more complex prediction tasks, such as multi-class classification or survival analysis.
+Further enhancing interpretability and computational scalability will also be important directions, particularly to better support clinical and biological decision-making.
+In the long term, MOTGNN’s modular design and interpretable learning process provide a flexible foundation for advancing integrative multi-omics research and enabling precision medicine applications.